Location

 SUMMARY

-Research in the Neuroimaging of Headache Disorders Laboratory of Todd J. Schwedt, M.D., utilizes advanced magnetic resonance imaging (MRI) techniques to study migraine and concussion.
-This includes structural measures, such as diffusion tensor imaging and cortical thickness, as well as functional measures, including event-related functional magnetic resonance imaging and resting state functional connectivity.
+Research in the Neuroimaging of Headache Disorders Laboratory of Todd J. Schwedt, M.D., uses advanced MRI techniques to study migraine, post-traumatic headache and concussion.
+Dr. Schwedt applies structural measures such as regional morphometrics, diffusion tensor imaging and T2* to examine these conditions.
+He also uses functional measures, including event-related functional MRI and resting state functional connectivity.

-The goal of Dr. Schwedt's research is to identify imaging biomarkers that will assist in diagnosing, treating and prognosticating outcomes for patients with migraine and concussion.
+The goal of Dr. Schwedt's research is to identify imaging biomarkers that can assist in classifying, treating and prognosticating outcomes for people with migraine, post-traumatic headache and concussion.

 Focus areas

-• Atypical pain processing in migraine.
-Functional MRI is used to investigate the atypical processing of sensory stimuli that is present in patients with migraine.
+• Pain processing in migraine.
+Dr. Schwedt uses functional MRI to investigate the atypical processing of pain that is present in people with migraine and post-traumatic headache.
 Techniques include quantitative sensory testing and functional MRI during painful thermal stimulation.
-This allows for identification of specific brain areas where atypical pain processing occurs in the migraine brain.
+This allows for the identification of brain areas where atypical pain processing occurs among those with migraine or post-traumatic headache.

 • Brain functional and structural connectivity.
-Diffusion tensor imaging and resting state functional connectivity analyses are employed to determine the structural and functional organization of the brain in the presence of disease.
+Dr. Schwedt uses diffusion tensor imaging and resting state functional connectivity analyses to determine the structural and functional organization of the brain in the presence of disease.

-• Modeling imaging data for diagnosis and prognosis.
-With the assistance of research collaborators with expertise in machine learning, Dr. Schwedt works to develop multivariate models of MRI data that can assist with the classification and prognosis of concussion, migraine and other headache disorders.
+• Modeling data for classification and prognosis.
+With the help of research collaborators with expertise in advanced modeling, Dr. Schwedt develops multivariate models that assist with the classification and prognosis of migraine and post-traumatic headache.
+These models are developed using a combination of data types, such as:

 Significance to patient care